0xPolygon/polygon-docs/docs/pos/how-to/troubleshoot/technical-faqs.md

 ```$ curl [http://localhost:26657/status](http://localhost:26657/status)```

-Check the value of catching_up.
+Check the value of the `catching_up` flag.
 If it is false then the node is all synced up.

 ### 15. If someone becomes a top 10 staker, how do they receive their MATIC reward?